relentless-coder/github_to_s3/README.md

 ## Toubleshooting

 Kindly make sure that you have followed the steps correctly.
-If you are still facing any issue then please open an issue, or if you are in a hurry you may contact me at [mailto:contact@ayushbahuguna.com](Ayush bahuguna)
+If you are still facing any issue then please open an issue.
+You can contact me at [Ayush Bahuguna](mailto:contact@ayushbahuguna.com)